 During the whole track, you will receive intensive training, coaching and feedback from the Junior Board of Studies, who carry the responsibility for the delegation.
 They are highly experienced students who have committed themselves full-time for a year to ensure you get the most out of this experience.

 |Meetings (September – February)||18||6||108|

 The fees for the United Netherlands delegation are divided into two parts:

 Participation fee: If you are accepted to the delegation, we will require that you pay a participation fee.
 This fee is your contribution to a highly rewarding program, and covers training locations, course materials, trainings and lectures.
 It is not used to cover any personal costs you should make; such as travel expenses to Nijmegen or food expenses.
 In 2017-18, this will consist of 250 euros.

 Installment fee: This fee covers the standard travel and accommodation package United Netherlands offers.
 This includes travel to and from Oxford, the hostel in Oxford, hotels in New York and Boston, the bus transfer to Boston from New York, and conference fees/social packs for both conferences we attend.
 Flight tickets to and from the United States are not included.
 Since group flights are more expensive, United Netherlands does not book the flights to the United States.
-In 2017-18 this will be 1250 euros, with a margin of +/- 8%.
+In 2017-18 this will be 1250 euros plus or minus a certain margin.
 This margin depends on currency exchange rates and variable costs.
 The exact margin will be communicated at the end of the year.

 The installment fee will be deducted at intervals throughout the semester:

 Please note that the delegates selected in the Fall Selection will follow a slightly different payment schedule.